stroggprog/randpass/README.md

 # randpass

-A simple, yet flexible, random password generator.
+A simple, yet flexible, command-line random password generator.

   - Passwords are of an arbitrarily specified length (default=64)
   - All output is to STDERR except the generated password